Last Updated: December 2022

-Current Status: The great, low-key, vanguard restaurant under Chef/Owner Tom Power returned to service and added outdoor dining.
+Current Status: The great, low-key, vanguard restaurant under Chef/Owner Tom Power returned to service.
 They also are doing take-out.

 Before Times Review: